-Camping in bear country doesn’t have to be scary as long as you understand bear behavior.
-But, before setting out on your camping trip, know that there are some important bear safety rules you need to know to keep you and your family safe.
+Camping in bear country doesn’t have to be scary!
+Just as long as you understand bear behavior and how they bears act or react towards people.
+But, before setting out on your camping trip, know there are important bear safety rules you need to know to keep you and your family safe at your campsite.

 So, let’s take a look at how you can enjoy camping in bear country but also how to prevent bears from showing up for dinner or drinks at your campsite.

-Camping in Bear Country?
-Camping Safety Tips That Could Save Your Life!
+Bear Safety Tips That Could Save Your Life!

 Understand Bear Behavior

-In populated areas such as campgrounds and camping areas, bears typically (but not always) prefer coming out at night to avoid people.
+In populated areas in bear county such as campgrounds and camping areas, bears typically (but not always) prefer coming out at night to avoid people.
 That’s not to say that they won’t wander into your campsite to find food.

 When or why do bears attack?

 Most bear attacks occur in the summer months when campsites are occupied and hiking trails are more populated.
-And they happen mostly due to people not understanding their behavior.
+Bear attacks happen mostly due to people not understanding their behavior.

 Be vigilant and cognizant